 Chatbot security can be accomplished by using the following strategies:

 For how long will it be used?

 How can consumers withdraw from the agreement to give their data?

 The General Data Protection Regulation is bringing change to the modern digital ecosystem.
-As GDPR compliance covers all European Union citizens, it means that this regulation affects most business worldwide with no exception to chatbots as well.
+As GDPR compliance covers all European Union citizens, it means that this regulation affects most businesses worldwide with no exception to chatbots.

 Today we’ve looked at the GDPR and covered all of the necessary steps to take to keep in mind to make your chatbot compliant.